Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 Mechanical Part Being Scanned:

-The upgraded Nextruder’s 360° cooling allows printing of 75° overhangs.
+The upgraded Nextruder’s 360° cooling allows printing of 75° overhangs, saving both time and material.

 The enclosed chamber with active temperature control prevents warping and improves adhesion for shrink-prone materials.
 For ASA, it preheats to 40°C and can reach 55°C during printing.

 A fishing lure printed in ASA finished in 1 hour 17 minutes at 0.2mm layer height, with smooth, warp-free results.
-A full-size Crocs shoe in 40D TPU printed in 21 hours without supports — 15 hours faster than the MK4.
+A full-size Crocs shoe in 40D TPU printed in 21 hours without supports, delivering best print quality, and 15 hours faster speed than the MK4.

-Which filaments can you use with the Prusa Core One?
+Which filaments can you use with the Prusa CORE One+ by Josef Prusa?

-The Prusa CORE One prints TPU from 90A to 95A hardness reliably, aided by the Nextruder’s high-torque planetary gear system.
+The Prusa CORE One+ prints TPU from 90A to 95A hardness reliably, aided by the Nextruder’s high-torque planetary gear system.
+The redesigned filament insertion point with a new loading lever makes feeding flexible filaments quick and simple.

 TPU Print Sample: